Links and Downloads

 MUC has an official “videographer” who tapes the concerts in their entirety, and most performances at any given Camp generally appear on our YouTube and Facebook sites by around the end of July.
 Students may also record the concert on personal recording devices provided that their set-ups are relatively simple and do not interfere with other audience members’ ability to enjoy the proceedings.
 We do ask that no audio or video recordings made of artists at MUC be posted on the internet without their permission.
 Those who come up with good photos or footage are urged to send us copies for possible use on the web site (we too will get permission from the artists involved, of course).

-15. Vendor Room: Artist merchandise (CDs, videos, instruction materials and more) will be set up in the Vendor Room near the Registration/Info Area.
-Also, Elderly Instruments will have instruments, accessories, and an assortment of other things at MUC.
+13. Vendor Room: Artist merchandise (CDs, videos, instruction materials and more) will be set up in the Presidents Hall upper lobby near the Registration/Info Area.
 Bring some extra money and support your teaching artists.

-18. COVID Policy: MUC strongly recommends that all participants get vaccinated against COVID-19, including with the most recent booster.
-MUC 2024 will follow any CDC guidelines that are present at the time of camp.
+15. COVID Policy: MUC strongly recommends that all participants get vaccinated against COVID-19, including with the most recent booster.
+MUC 2025 will follow any CDC guidelines that are present at the time of camp.
 Midwest Uke and Harmonica Camp will adhere to all protocols regarding masking laid out by the University of Toledo and the State of Ohio.
-At this time there are no masking requirements.
+At this time there are no masking requirements, but be mindful and considerate of those who are more comfortable masked.